lilchim/steam-api-dotnet/PUBLISHING.md

    - Click **Releases** → **Create a new release**
    - Tag version: `v1.0.0` (or whatever version)
    - Title: `Release v1.0.0`
-   - Description: Include `SteamApi.Client` or `SteamApi.Models` to specify which packages to publish
+   - Description: Include `Sgnome.SteamApi.Client` or `Sgnome.SteamApi.Models` to specify which packages to publish
    - Click **Publish release**

 2. **GitHub Actions will automatically**: